SuriPfote/EFBM/README.md

 - Database models for items, blueprints, and market data
 - Basic UI framework with placeholder tabs for the main functionality
 - Comprehensive test suite for the service layer
+- GitHub integration with foundation branch to preserve baseline implementation

 See the [CHANGELOG.md](CHANGELOG.md) for detailed information about project history.